MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-howto-setup-machine.md

 # Prepare your machines for AKS

-In this article, you'll learn to set up an Azure Kubernetes Service (AKS) Edge node machine.
+In this article, you'll learn how to set up an Azure Kubernetes Service (AKS) Edge node machine.

 ## Prerequisites

 - Hardware requirements:

   > [!IMPORTANT]
-  > The minimum set up required to run the latest version of AKS is a single machine with the following specs:
+  > The minimum setup required to run the latest version of AKS is a single machine with the following specs:

   | Specs | Requirement |
   | ---------- | --------- |